sogaiu/ts-clojure/README.md

 * Fetching source code samples
 * Tweaking ts-clojure's settings

-Note: I had trouble at various points with `tree-sitter` using things that I was unaware of.
-I believe this was the result of a combination of testing with different versions of `tree-sitter` (various configuration and operation file paths changed between versions), having multiple versions of grammars under my home directory, along with `tree-sitter`'s automatic compilation (and my not understanding how it works in detail).
-If you want to avoid some of that kind of thing, you might want to consider some kind of isolation / simplification mechanism such as using a fresh user account to perform the following steps.
+Consider working with this repository in a new user account.
+This is not required, but you might want to read near the end of the document for potential consequences of not doing so.

 ### Prerequisites